graceFor/web_study/README.md

 ### .env

-- PORT (optional): port number of Playground
+- PORT (optional): port number of local server
 - MongoDB URI(required): MongoDB connection URI used to connect to a MongoDB deployment

 #### Example .env file